 Gary Simmons (b.
-1964) lives and works in Los Angeles, CA. Simmons received a Bachelor of Fine Arts degree in 1988 from the School of Visual Arts in New York, NY and received a Masters of Fine Art degree in 1990 from The California Institute of the Arts in Valencia, CA.
+1964) lives and works in New York, NY.
+Simmons received a Bachelor of Fine Arts degree in 1988 from the School of Visual Arts in New York, NY and received a Masters of Fine Art degree in 1990 from The California Institute of the Arts in Valencia, CA.

-Simmons is the recipient of the 1991 Penny McCall Foundation Grant, New York, NY and the 1990 National Endowment for the Arts, Interarts Grant, Washington, DC.
+Simmons is the recipient of the 2013 Joyce Alexander Wein Prize, The Studio Museum Harlem; 1991 Penny McCall Foundation Grant; and the 1990 National Endowment for the Arts, Interarts Grant.

 Simmons has had domestic and international exhibitions at 262 Bowery, New York, NY;

-Anthony Meier Fine Arts, San Francisco, CA; Baldwin Gallery, Aspen, CO; The Bohen Foundation, New York, NY; CAIS Gallery, Seoul/Hong Kong; The Contemporary, New York, NY; The Dia Center, New York, NY; The Fabric Workshop/Museum, Philadelphia, PA; Galeri Charlotte Lund, Stockholm, Sweden; Galerie Philippe Rizzo, Paris, France; The Gallery of the Department of Art & Art History, Dana Arts Center, Colgate University, Hamilton, NY; Hirshhorn Museum and Sculpture Garden, Smithsonian Institute, Washington, D.C.; Ikkan Art Gallery, Singapore; Jan Weiner Gallery, Kansas City, MO; Jason Rubell Gallery, Miami, FL; Kunsthaus, Zurich, Switzerland; Margo Leavin Gallery, Los Angeles, CA; Metro Pictures, New York, NY; Montgomery Glasoe Fine Art, Minneapolis, MN; Musée D’Art Americain, Giverny, France; Museum of Contemporary Art, Chicago, Chicago, IL; Museum of Contemporary Art Detroit in collaboration with Culture Lab Detroit, Detroit, MI; Museum of Contemporary Art, San Diego, CA; The Museum of Modern Art, Fort Worth, TX; Perez Art Museum, Miami, FL; Roy Boyd Gallery, Santa Monica, CA; The Saint Louis Art Museum, Saint Louis, MO; SAKS, Geneva, Switzerland; Simon Lee Gallery, London, UK; Simon Watson Gallery, New York, NY; SITE Santa Fe, Santa Fe, NM; The Studio Museum in Harlem, New York, NY; Video Gallery, Philadelphia Museum of Art, Philadelphia, PA; White Columns, New York, NY; and Whitney Museum at Philip Morris, New York, NY.
+Anthony Meier Fine Arts, San Francisco, CA; Baldwin Gallery, Aspen, CO; The Bohen Foundation, New York, NY; CAIS Gallery, Seoul/Hong Kong; The California African American Museum, Los Angeles, CA; The Contemporary, New York, NY; Culture Lab Detroit, Detroit, MI; The Dia Center, New York, NY; The Fabric Workshop/Museum, Philadelphia, PA; Galeri Charlotte Lund, Stockholm, Sweden; Galerie Philippe Rizzo, Paris, France; The Gallery of the Department of Art & Art History, Dana Arts Center, Colgate University, Hamilton, NY; Hirshhorn Museum and Sculpture Garden, Smithsonian Institute, Washington, D.C.; Ikkan Art Gallery, Singapore; Jan Weiner Gallery, Kansas City, MO; Jason Rubell Gallery, Miami, FL; Kunsthaus, Zurich, Switzerland; Margo Leavin Gallery, Los Angeles, CA; Metro Pictures, New York, NY; Montgomery Glasoe Fine Art, Minneapolis, MN; Musée D’Art Americain, Giverny, France; Museum of Contemporary Art, Chicago, Chicago, IL; Museum of Contemporary Art, San Diego, CA; The Museum of Modern Art, Fort Worth, TX; Perez Art Museum, Miami, FL; Regen Projects, Los Angeles, CA; Roy Boyd Gallery, Santa Monica, CA; The Saint Louis Art Museum, Saint Louis, MO; SAKS, Geneva, Switzerland; Simon Lee Gallery, London, UK; Simon Watson Gallery, New York, NY; SITE Santa Fe, Santa Fe, NM; Southern Exposure, San Francisco, CA; The Studio Museum in Harlem, New York, NY; Video Gallery, Philadelphia Museum of Art, Philadelphia, PA; White Columns, New York, NY; and Whitney Museum at Philip Morris, New York, NY.

 Selected public collections include Albright Knox Art Gallery, Buffalo, NY; Baltimore Museum of Art, Baltimore, MD; Hirshhorn Museum and Sculpture Garden, Washington, D.C.; Judith Rothschild Foundation, New York, NY; Jumex Collection, Mexico City, Mexico; The Miami Art Museum, Miami, FL; Museum of Contemporary Art, Chicago, IL; The Museum of Contemporary Art, Los Angeles, CA; The Museum of Modern Art, New York, NY; Peter Norton Family Foundation, Santa Monica, CA; Philadelphia Museum of Art, Philadelphia, PA; Portland Art Museum, Portland, OR; The Rubell Collection, Miami, FL; The Saint Louis Art Museum, St. Louis, MO; San Diego Museum of Contemporary Art, San Diego, CA; San Francisco Museum of Modern Art, San Francisco, CA; Studio Museum Harlem, New York, NY; Walker Art Center, Minneapolis, MN; and the Whitney Museum of American Art, New York, NY.